MediaArea/MediaConch/Narrative.md

 The conformance checker should be able to verify that files were transferred completely and that the delivered material does not contain any partial files from an incomplete or aborted transfer.

+The implementation and policy checker's reporting on deliverables will enable the user to provide specific feedback to the vendor or producer to create files with greater compliance or coherency.

 ### Conformance Checking at Migration Time

 #### Fixity Verification

-Migration of large amounts of data introduce risk for digital corruption and/or sector loss.
+Migration of large amounts of data introduces risk for digital corruption and/or sector loss.
 Ongoing data migration is essential for digital preservation but can require a time consuming verification process.
 Both Matroska and FFV1 contain features for internal fixity so that a file copied from point A to point B can be assessed at point B alone to verify the data integrity of the frames.
 MediaArea recommends using Matroska's CRC features for use in digital preservation to allow for fixity verification to be more stable and achievable with the file alone without necessarily depending on external databases or records of checksums.

 #### Obsolescence Monitoring